kyma-project/community/sig-and-wg/wg-knative/knative-eventing-adoption.md

 The Event sent from the application triggers serverless.

 * Get a channel when a subscription is created.
 If channel does not exist, create the channel.
-* Only create the channel when someone actually wants to consume events.
+* Create the channel only when someone actually wants to consume events.
-* This can be extended in a way that we discard the events at an early stage when there is no consumer configured.
+* This can be extended to allow discarding of the events at an early stage when there is no consumer configured.
 * This will be the default behavior.

 ### Integration with external messaging systems